TopCoder2K/MLOpsCourse/README.md

 daily counts of rented bicycles from the bicycle rental company [Capital-Bikeshare](https://capitalbikeshare.com/) in Washington D.C., along with weather and seasonal information.
 The goal is to predict how many bikes will be rented depending on the weather and the day.
-The dataset info is
+The train split info is

 ```
 Index: 8645 entries, 0 to 8644